 If there’s one thing that kinks up my neck, it’s credit card debt crushing me down.
 I can still get some relief, though, by pampering myself with a massage from local massage schools where students need to practice.

-In Kansas City, MO, one massage school offers 55-minute Swedish table massages for as low as $35 or 90 minutes for $60.
+In Kansas City, Missouri, one massage school offers 55-minute Swedish table massages for as low as $35 or 90 minutes for $60.
 That’s about half the average fee for a massage.
 San Francisco School of Massage and Bodywork offers 60-minute student massages for $35 at its clinic.

 Cortiva Institute, a massage school with locations in six states in the U.S., offers 50-minute massages for as low as $25 and additional discounts for seniors as well as military rates.

 Pro tip: Call to schedule an appointment ahead of time.
 “We’re always booked,” says Sheila Mancera, front desk manager at Cortiva’s Tucson campus clinic, which offers several sessions on Thursday, Friday and Saturday.
 Also, check out reviews on Yelp before making a massage appointment.

 3. Dine out selectively

 Even though I save around $75 per week by cooking meals at home, I still like to stay in touch with friends over Saturday morning brunch or the occasional burger night.
 That’s why I keep an eye out for “buy-one-get-one-free” and other deeply discounted specials at restaurants.

 On Mondays, I can enjoy three tacos for $4 at a local bar.
 On Fridays, I take home a barbecued half-chicken for $3.99 from a nearby market.
 In just one month of careful mail sorting, I also scored $3 off a salad at Wendy’s, two noodle meals for the price of one, a free burrito and a $2 discount at a popular breakfast spot.